faisalabujabal/FlicksApp/README.md

 ## Notes

-The hardest part was coming up with ideas to add to the app
+The hardest part was coming up with ideas to add to the app, and learning about Closures so I can do actions on success and on fail of the retrival of the data from the movie database API.

 Sources of the icons:
 thenounproject.com